 These hybrid projects result from collaborations between artists and other professionals–scientists, architects, ecologists, engineers or urban planners–and members of local communities.
 The resulting art works can deliver greater understanding to all of us, can offer a unique way to experience nature, and can directly contribute to the health of our natural world.

 In the spring of 2013, the Schuylkill Center hosted a conference, Beneath the Surface.
 This one-day conference presented the discoveries made in our planning process, allowed the team to present their own work, and brought arts professionals and audiences together to learn more about this innovative art practice which carries such great responsibility and potential.

 Please feel free to join our contact list, and learn more about the Schuylkill Center’s other activities at SchuylkillCenter.org

-Watch a video about our program on the Schuylkill Center’s YouTube Channel.
+Watch more videos about our Art Program on the Schuylkill Center’s YouTube Channel.